Ircam-WAM/improtech-website/pages/home.md

 This edition of IMPROTECH in Tokyo will welcome a number of truly exceptional personalities, including celebrated multi-award jazzman **Steve Lehman**, **Jim O'Rourke** from the legendary Sonic Youth group and avant-garde beacon, **Joëlle Léandre**, the double-bass diva with life time achievement award, contemporary classical composer **Lara Morciano** exploring the limits of hybrid acoustic/digital composition with composer and computer music designer **Jose-Miguel Fernandez**, the immense Malagasy zither virtuoso **Justin Vali**, **Jean-marc Montera**, avant-garde guitarist specializing in free improvisation and sound experimentation, **Turner Williams Jr** the the spirited musician  playing the syncretic orient-occident instrument shahibaaja.

+**Miller Puckette**, Inventor of the Max software system and **Venice Silver Lion** for his life in computer music, also graces us with a keynote lecture and a musical performance in duo with the celebrated electronic musician **Irwin**.

 The **Who/Men** from Ircam (Marco Fiorini, Mikhail Malt, Gérard Assayag) along with **Marc Chemillier** will create a sonic space thanks to the cocreative AI tools from the [REACH](https://reach.ircam.fr) project.

-As usual in Improtech series, the floor is wide open to artists from the host country.
-This year we welcome **Suguru Goto**, new media artist and director of Geidai Musical Creativity, **Michiyo Yagi**, renewing the art of the Koto in the electronic esthetic, **Mari Kimura**, visionary virtuoso violinist creating her own gestural interaction systems, **Akira Sakata**, a cherished veteran of the japanese free scene, **Tamami Tono** celebrated Shō player, Gagaku and computer music composer, **Nao Tokui** both musician and researcher exploring AI potentialities in electronic music and live coding, and many others remarkable musicians and researchers.
+As usual in Improtech series, the floor is wide open to major artists from the host country.
+This year we welcome **Suguru Goto**, new media artist and director of Geidai Musical Creativity Dpt with young composers from Geidai **Ko Sahara, Takeyoshi Mori, Nicolas Brochec** ;  **Michiyo Yagi**, renewing the art of the Koto in the electronic esthetic, **Mari Kimura**, visionary virtuoso violinist creating her own gestural interaction systems, **Akira Sakata**, a cherished veteran of the japanese free scene, **Tamami Tono** celebrated Shō player, Gagaku and computer music composer, **Nao Tokui** both musician and researcher exploring AI potentialities in electronic music and live coding, and many others remarkable musicians and researchers.

-**Miller Puckette**, Inventor of the Max software system and Venice Silver Lion for his life in computer music, also graces us with a keynote lecture and a musical performance in duo with the celebrated electronic musician **Irwin**.

-Workshops and lectures will cover a vast panorama of advanced machine learning and machine listening, gestural and spatial control, software environments, Creative Artificial Intelligence, including inevitable esthetical and epistemological questions, notably with **Pr Shlomo Dubnov**, world-class specialist in Machine Learning and Information Theory and several members of the Ircam and Geidai [REACH](https://reach.ircam.fr) project group.
+Workshops and lectures will cover a vast panorama of advanced machine learning and machine listening, gestural and spatial control, software environments, Creative Artificial Intelligence, including inevitable esthetical and epistemological questions, notably with **Pr Shlomo Dubnov**, world-class specialist in Machine Learning and Information Theory and several members of the **Ircam and Geidai [REACH](https://reach.ircam.fr) project** group.

 <br>
 <p align="center">